Enhanced Change-Point Detection in Functional Means: Change-aligned Detection Procedure

-\subsubsection{Selection of $D$}
+\subsection{Selection of $D$}

-Cumulative percentage of variance is a widely accepted criterion for the selection of dimension, and is adjusted for the selection of $D$ in the new method.
-In principle, the selection of $D$ should lead to a sufficient portion of explained variation, and enhance the possibility that the jump function $\delta(t)$ is well aligned with the selected basis functions.
+Cumulative percentage of variance is a widely accepted criterion for the selection of dimension, and is adjusted for the selection of $D$ in our new method.
+Here, the goal is to incorporate the jump-aligned basis function ${\psi}^{(\kappa)}_{d^*}(t)$, of which the corresponding eigenvalue converges to $\rho\|{\delta}\|^2$ under $H_a$ as $\kappa\to0$.
+In principle, $D$ should be selected so that 1) the selected basis functions explain sufficient data variation to attenuate the nuisance effect of the estimation deviation $\hat{\delta}(t)-E\hat{\delta}(t)$ and control the type-I error, and 2) $D>d^*$ to incorporate the jump-aligned basis function.
+More details are now discussed.

 Define